 Tuesday: Teasing out the 411

-Most parents want to know how the school day went—especially at the beginning of the year.
+Most parents want to know how the school day went—especially during back to school season.
 But whether it’s the first week or the next 35, asking your teen “How was school today?” the minute he or she walks through the door is for rookies.
 If you’re lucky, you’ll get a shrug and maybe a mumbled “fine.”
 If not, you may unexpectedly find yourself on the receiving end of a rant as your teen lets go of some of the day’s pent-up anxiety.
 Either way, the one thing you definitely won’t get is information.

 “What they need when they first come home is some cookies, a hug, and time to decompress,” says Michele Borba, a child psychologist and the author of more than 20 books on raising children.
 “Not the third degree: ‘Who did you sit with at lunch?’
 ‘Did you make any friends?’
 ‘How was your teacher?’
 That just increases their anxiety.”